MDU-PHL/bohra/docs/usage/overview.md

 | assembly | The path to the assembly for the isolate | If reads are not supplied you must supply an assembly file |
 | Species_expected | The expected species of the sample or 'control'.  | No |

-**Species column**
+**Species_expected column**

 If you do not require speciation as part of the pipeline and already know the species, you can provide it here.
 Please note if no speciation is undertaken, `bohra` will use this value to undertake typing and AMR mechanisms/inferrence.
 If the species in this column is NOT accurate - unexpected results may occur.
+Please note that species detected from sequence trumps the Species_expected value.
+Were you supply a value in the Species_expected column and also run speciation, the species detected from the sequences will be used to determine the AMR and also serotyping outputs.

 **Controls**